-The Research Initiative FDIR was created in 2007, and is co-directed by Sébastien Pouget (Université Toulouse 1 Capitole IDEI-TSE and IAE) and Patricia Crifo (Department of Economics at the Ecole Polytechnique).
+The Research Initiative FDIR was created in 2007, and is codirected by Sébastien Pouget and Catherine Casamatta for TSE and Edouard Challe and Patricia Crifo for Ecole Polytechnique.
 It is backed by the competencies of a highly-qualified team of researchers that benefits from an international reputation.
 Under the guidance of the Association Française de la Gestion Financière (French Association for Financial Management, AFG), a dozen of asset management companies and other institutions investors have decided to fund this research inititiative in the areas of responsible investment and sustainable finance.
 In particular, its work has contributed to the emergence of new valuation models that take into account the long-term environmental and social consequences of firm behavior.
 A more precise description of the research themes addressed by the chair is available.
 Confronted with the emergence of a demand for savings management that takes into account non-financial criteria, the French asset management industry has offered socially responsible products including investment funds for several years.
 An investment is said to be socially responsible (SRI) if it optimizes the investment choice by not only taking into account financial criteria, but also by integrating environmental, social and governance (ESG) concerns.
 Today many investors perceive SRI as being an instrument aimed at a more sustainable development of our society, in other words “a development that meets the needs of current generations without compromising those of future generations”.
 The rapid development of the amount invested in SRI calls for a better understanding of their management, selection, validity and evaluation.

 The main objectives of the Research Initiative FDIR are to: